jaskho/jquery-forms-controller/README.md

     change: [ "input" , "select"  ] ,
     click:  [ '[type="button"]' , '.user-action' ]

-This can be overridden or extended by client, using <code>settings.updateSelector</code>.
+This can be overridden or extended by component modules, using <code>settings.updateSelector</code>.
 The set of elements can also be restricted, using <code>settings.updateNotSelector</code>.
-Note the class <code>"user-action"</code>.
+Note the use of the class attribute <code>"user-action"</code>.
 This essentially converts any link with <code>class="user-action"</code> into a button.

 #Validation Plugin
 FormsController plugin for validation, input masking and error messaging/signalling.

-Requires FormsController framework plugin.

 Extensible configuration API allows for user-defined features such as
 + re-usable validation and input masking rules.